njxaxson/zzz-utils/engine-context.md

 **Modern meta:** Stunner (Nangong/Lycaon) + Anomaly DPS + Support (Yuzuha/Sunna)
 **Classic:** Anomaly DPS + Anomaly SubDPS (Vivian/Burnice) + Support (Yuzuha)

 Nangong's release fundamentally changed anomaly team building.
 As a T0 hybrid stun/anomaly unit, Nangong provides anomaly buffs, extended stun windows, and polarity disorder triggers — making `Nangong/<Anomaly DPS>/Yuzuha` the strongest anomaly template, replacing `<Anomaly DPS>/Vivian/Yuzuha`.
 Lycaon (at P1+) serves as a budget alternative with ice defense shred.
+Interestingly enough, Promeia is the latest anomaly agent and she prefers Vivian over Nangong because of the higher quantity of abloom-specific damage, which Promeia buffs.
+So both compositions exist in modern play.

 **Disorder generation:** When two anomaly-typed units of different elements are on the same team, they naturally generate disorders for bonus damage; unless one of them is wind, in which they generate a vortex instead.
 Disorders are especially critical for units with transformative scaling that is based on disorders, such as Miyabi who converts disorders into enhanced attacks.